d-moos/MLJourney/lesson_06_tabular_qlearning.md

                        best possible next action
 ```

-**Intuition:**

-- SARSA answers: *"If I keep behaving with this ε‑greedy policy, what return do I get?"*
+**Intuition.** SARSA answers the question: *"If I keep behaving with this
+ε‑greedy policy, what return do I get?"* Q‑learning instead asks:
-- Q-learning answers: *"If I behave optimally from the next step onward, what return do I get?"*
+*"If I behave optimally from the next step onward, what return do I

-In practice, SARSA can be **safer** in some environments (e.g., cliff walking), while
+get?"* In practice, SARSA can be **safer** in some environments (for
+example, cliff walking), because it takes into account the fact that the
+agent will continue to behave ε‑greedily and may sometimes take risky
+exploratory actions.
+Q‑learning, by assuming greediness from the next
-Q-learning can be more aggressively optimal once learning has converged.
+step, can be more aggressively optimal once learning has converged.

 ## 💻 Practical Implementation